 a.
 Homicides are among the top 5 causes of death in the age group from 1 to 44.

 b.
-Approximately 15% of Spinal Cord Injuries are a results of violence (primarily gun shot wounds), making violence the third leading cause of spinal cord injuries.
+Approximately 15% of Spinal Cord Injuries are a result of violence (primarily gunshot wounds), making violence the third leading cause of spinal cord injuries.